skeeto/optparse/README.md

 ## Why not getopt()?

-The POSIX getopt option parser has three fatal flaws.
+The POSIX getopt option parser has four fatal flaws.
 These flaws are solved by Optparse.

 1. The getopt parser state is stored entirely in global variables,